wfus/WebAssembly-Taint/README.md

 ```

 ### Taint Explosion + Probabilistic Taint
 We have a prototype option enabled for probabilistic taint.
 This takes in the parameters ```--taint_random```, which propagates specific taints with user-specified probablities.
 We use this as testing to avoid taint explosion for non-sensitive taint labels.
 We store the probability p that we *don't* propagate the taint value.
-For sensitive taint labels, like TAINT_CREDIT_CARD, we could set the p=0, and for labels like TAINT_GAME_DATA or TAINT_NETWORK_MESSAGE we could use p=255/256.
-This allows us to see approximately how much contact several variable has had with certain non-sensitive information sources.

 ```
 --taint_random <num_bits> [default: 0]